lifebeyondfife/simple-static-website/README.md

 Remember that the CloudFront CDN will cache your website at several locations around the world.
 If you change your site, you will have to [invalidate the cache](https://www.simplified.guide/aws/cloudfront/invalidate-cache).
 Charges apply, but on the whole this is an extremely cheap setup because it doesn't run any servers.

 ## Acknowledgements
 This script was inspired by [Alain Seng's excellent blog post](https://medium.com/@Al-un/aws-cloudformation-https-static-website-s3-route53-cloudfront-438090157c1f), as well as the output of my existing manually provisioned sites run through Amazon's now defunct [CloudFormer template](https://web.archive.org/web/20191203150607/https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cloudformer.html).
 CloudFormer is an excellent tool, however, it has been swept under the carpet by Amazon owing to the increasing number of CVEs the solution left users open to.
 There's a good write up by [karimelmel](https://github.com/karimelmel) about this [here](https://blog.karims.cloud/2020/09/25/cloudformer-review-part-1.html).
-Thanks to [eisenhowerj](https://github.com/eisenhowerj) for improving up my CloudFormation script, and adding new features.
+Thanks to [eisenhowerj](https://github.com/eisenhowerj) for improving my CloudFormation script, and adding new features.